Current Information for Exchange Students

 - Segregation certificate, not older than 6 months, issued by the authority (in German or English).
 Important: The person for whom the certificate was issued has been proven to be SARS-COV2 positive; or

-- Proof of neutralizing antibodies, not older than 3 months, issued by a certified laboratory (in German or English)!
+- Proof of neutralizing antibodies, not older than 3 months, issued by a certified laboratory (in German or English) - not valid for the entry to Austria after 22.11.2021!

 Negative Covid-19 test result